Notes

 Meaningful improvements are hard to replicate (e.g., because they require knowledge accumulated through the years) or do not make sense outside of your business (e.g., they are intrinsically tied to your culture/how you operate).

-To continue with our AI example, a more defensible type of efficiency would be fine-tuning your model based on your proprietary data and practices.
+To continue with our AI example, a more defensible type of efficiency would be fine-tuning your model or harness based on your proprietary data and practices.

 References